How I organise my photos

 It took me a while but I finally have a system which works, and because sharing is caring I thought I'd post it here in case you find it helpful with your own photo collections.

 STEP 1.
-TRANSFER ALL YOUR PHOTO FILES TO DROPBOX
+TRANSFER ALL YOUR PHOTO FILES TO ONE PLACE

 I take photos on my phone, my compact camera and my DSLR, so the key to getting them organised is to make the effort to regularly transfer your photos from each device into one place.
-I try and do this once every few months.
+I try and do this at the end of each month.

-To make this as simple as possible I keep a folder on Dropbox named 'YYYY - TO ORGANISE', and transfer pictures via the Dropbox App from my iPhone or iPad at their highest resolution.
-I also transfer the photos on my cameras to the same folder.
-This means that until you have them organised they're backed up in the cloud safe and sound.
-Then I delete the photos from my devices and memory cards so that they're prepped for the next few months of memory collecting.
+To make this as simple as possible I temporarily transfer the recent pictures we’ve taken to Dropbox.
+This means that until you have them properly organised they're backed up in the cloud safe and sound.
+Then I delete the photos from my devices and memory cards so that they're prepped for the next month of memory collecting.

 STEP 2.
 RENAME YOUR PHOTO FILES

 I know this sounds mundane, but honestly you won't regret renaming each photo file.
-It means that if you compile photos for a project they'll instantly appear in chronological order if you use this simple naming system...
+It means that if you gather photos for a project from various dates and events they'll instantly appear in chronological order, and by adding in a description to each one it means you can search and find photos really easily.
+I like to name my photos like this...

 e.g. '2016-05-23_VENICE_001', '2016-05-23_VENICE_002'.. you get it.